ccztux/modpd/README.md

-## tbd
+## Check and merge eventual new configuration variables
 Merge possible changes between the new sample config and your productive one using the tool of your choice like vimdiff:
 ```bash
 vimdiff /etc/modpd/modpd.sample.conf /etc/modpd/modpd.conf
 ```

-Restart the modpd daemon:
+## Restart the modpd daemon:
 ```bash
 systemctl daemon-reload
 systemctl restart modpd
 ```

-Check if the modpd daemon is running:
+## Check if the modpd daemon is running:
 ```bash
 systemctl status modpd
 tail -f /var/log/modpd/modpd.log